Any2HRTF/PPM/README.md

 ### Exporting the PPM

-The module offers the possibility to export the PPM mesh in the *.ply and *.stl format using the 'export_plt' and 'export_stl' methods respectively.
+The module offers the possibility to export the PPM mesh in 'ply' and 'stl' format using the methods `export_ply` and `export_stl`, respectively.
-The currently set parameters can be stored to a *.csv file using the 'export_csv' method.
+The currently set PPM parameters can be exported to a 'csv' file using the method `export_csv`.

 ```python
 ppm.export_ply('ppm.ply')